 Place the plant in the hole, re-check the level is correct before carefully backfilling with soil and then press gently but firmly to exclude air pockets and to hold the plant in place.

-Water regularly to help the plant acclimatise.
+Water in thoroughly and regularly to help the plant acclimatise.